MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

 In this task, you will create a new Entra ID tenant.

 1. In the Azure portal, search for and select **Microsoft Entra ID**.

-   >**Note**: There is a known issue with the Captcha verification in the lab environment.
-If you receive the error **Creation failed.
-Too many requests, please try later**, do the following:<br>
-    - Try the creation a few times.<br>
-    - Check the **Manage tenant** section to ensure the tenant wasn't created in the background. <br>
-    - Open a new **InPrivate** window and use the Azure Portal and try to create the tenant from there.<br>
-    - Use the **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%201)** to view the steps. <br>
-    - You can try this task later, but creating a tenant isn't required in other labs.

 1. Click **Manage tenant**, and then on the next screen, click **+ Create**, and specify the following setting:

     | Setting | Value |